Free School Meal Entitlement in Redcar & Cleveland Borough Council

 Q: How will the school know my child does not have to pay for school meals?

 The schools concerned will be notified by Educational Benefits that your child/children can have a school meal free of charge.
-Each school makes its own arrangements for notifying the dinner service staff about who is to receive a school meal free of charge.
+Each school makes its own arrangements for notifying the dinner service staff.

 Q: What if my circumstances change?